 Craigslist is pretty much universal, and there are people everywhere who make a full-time living by consistently buying and selling things on Craigslist.

-As it is with most of the ideas on our list, it requires a systematic approach if you plan to make your primary living “flipping” things on Craigslist.
+As it is with most of the best mobile business ideas on our list, it requires a systematic approach if you plan to make your primary living “flipping” things on Craigslist.
 By choosing a “specialty” item or category, you can learn all you need to know about that product and get familiar with pricing and be able to spot good deals when you see them.

 One example is buying and selling appliances on Craigslist.
 Ryan of ReCraigslist has made a full-time living by flipping appliances on Craigslist for years.
 In his Life Hacker interview he said “On average I make between $75-$200 per appliance that I sell.
 I buy the highest quality appliances I can find at the lowest prices.
 I then bring them home, clean them inside and out, fix any broken parts, touch up the paint, and repost them at less than the market rate.”